brodieaustin/avalon-novel/index.markdown

 With the door shut behind them, the old man, Schiller, motioned them to sit on the bed, while he perched on the edge of the chair.
 Even though he was older than her father, the man seemed to burst with nervous energy.
 He ran his hand constantly through his beard.
 He picked at this finger nails and nervously ran his hands up and down the front of his shirt.
 "I heard a rumor that you had been imprisoned."

-"Yes," her father replied, "Nearly two years ago.
+"Yes," her father replied, "Nearly three years ago.
 What are the odd we end up in teh same place."

 The old man scoffed, "Well the prisons are filling up and I never considered the current regime to be overly concerned with the particulars of things."